The heart of the Rosalind Franklin Institute will be the new hub building located at Harwell.

 The world leading technology hosted at the hub is matched by the innovative design of the building itself – unique in its

 When open, the hub will house all core and support staff for the Institute, plus 150 researchers from industry and academia.
-Construction on the hub starts in Autumn 2018, with completion expected in mid-2020.
+Construction on the hub starts in Spring 2019, with completion expected in 2020.

 Designed and specified by leading researchers to deliver a world class laboratory space, the Institute will be home to groups of researchers from spoke universities, collaborators and colleagues from industry.